mhcrnl/ogcalc/doc/ogcalc.rst

 allows one to design an interface visually, selecting the desired widgets from a palette and placing them on windows, or in containers, in a similar manner to other interface designers.
-Figure
-\ref{fig:glade} shows some screenshots of the various components of Glade.
+Figure :ref:`fig-glade` shows some screenshots of the various components of Glade.

 .. _fig-glade: